VasaKiDD/content-moderation/README.md

 # Content-moderation

-This project was developped to train a multi-level classification model for content moderation in images.
+This project was developped to train a multi-level classification model with neural networks for content moderation in images.

 ## Create Python Virtual Env